danieltsoukup/autoencoders/README.md

 <img src="assets/wordline_features.png"
 alt="wordline features"/>

 The main experiment with the RandNet architecture and adaptive learning can be called by the `train_ensemble.py` script.
+The Wordline file needs to be downloaded by hand to a `data` folder (the script should run with other data sets if you change the path and input shape).

 The notebooks contain
 - useful utility functions for tensorboard logging,